 With Own Art, you can borrow between £100 to £2,500 interest free.
 Own Art is designed to make buying contemporary art and craft easy and affordable.

-At The Whitehouse Gallery, customers can apply for an Own Art loan in person or over the phone.
+At The Whitehouse Gallery, customers can apply for an Own Art loan in person or from the comfort of your own home, either by being sent a link to complete the application or it can be done over the phone.
 If applying in person, please remember to bring a form of ID with you such as your drivers license or official letter with your current address, as well as your bank details.

 If you would like more information about this, please contact us on email@example.com or (+44)1557 330223.